bo-nny/web-projects/README.md

 **Note:**
-   - You can run the code and re - edit using Vscode 'code .' in you command prompt
+   - You can run the code and re - edit using Vscode '''code . in you command prompt

 ### Challenge 1
 challenge 1 has a form design designed with css and java script